laracademy/ModelGenerator/README.md

-# Better Model Generator (ModelGen)
+# Model Generator

-**ModelGen** - Will read your current table structure and generate a model will the filled in fields automatically
+**Model Generator** - Will read your current table structure and generate a model will the filled in fields automatically.

-`ModelGen` is a command that will quickly generate a model for you based on your current table scheme found in your database.

 You can generate a single table model, or multiple at once.